Sony RX10 versus Sony RX10 II

 |Sony RX100 (⇒ lft | rgt)||1-inch||20.0||5472||3648||1080/60p||22.6||12.4||390||66|

-Many modern cameras cannot only take still pictures, but also record videos.
-The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, but the RX10 II provides a better video resolution than the RX10.
+Many modern cameras are not only capable of taking still images, but also of capturing video footage.
+Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the RX10 II provides a better video resolution than the RX10.
 It can shoot movie footage at 4K/30p, while the RX10 is limited to 1080/60p.

-Apart from body and sensor, cameras can and do differ across a variety of features.
+Apart from body and sensor, cameras can and do differ across a range of features.
 The two cameras under review are similar with respect to both having an electronic viewfinder.
 However, the one in the RX10 II offers a substantially higher resolution than the one in the RX10 (2359k vs 1440k dots).
-The table below summarizes some of the other core capabilities of the Sony RX10 and Sony RX10 II in connection with corresponding information for a sample of similar cameras.
-If needed, the dpreview camera hub, for example, contains further detail on the cameras' specs.
+The following table reports on some other key feature differences and similarities of the Sony RX10, the Sony RX10 II, and comparable cameras.
+The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.

 |Canon 80D (⇒ lft | rgt)||optical||YES||3.0||1040||swivel||YES||8000||7.0||12||no|